KJDee96/cloud-computing/README.md

 exit
 ```

-Then edit /etc/nginx/sites-available/cloud-computing with the IP address for the bridged adapter (adapter 2)
+Then edit /etc/nginx/sites-available/cloud-computing with the local IP address for the adapter

 ## HARD Installation
 ### Pip3